derethil/hosting-script/README.md

 ## Usage:

+1. Connect your Pi to the internet via **Ethernet** cable (Pi-AP requires this and will fail if not connected this way).

-1. Update your raspberry pi.
+2. Update your raspberry pi.

    ```shell
     $ sudo apt-get update